 Birch bats are intriguing; it sounds strange, but they become better and better.

-They’re also increasing in popularity among players of the game, as they contain similar characteristics to the popular Ash and Maple types of wood.
+They’re also increasing in popularity among game players, as they contain similar characteristics to the popular Ash and Maple types of wood.

 White birch is a softer wood; it’s also considered more durable than ash and maple.